rootflo/flo-ai/README.md

         .build()
     )

-    response = await agent.run('What is the formula for the area of a circle?') print(f'Response: {response}')
+    response: Any = await agent.run('What is the formula for the area of a circle?') print(f'Response: {response}')

 asyncio.run(main())